-Use Minimal Hybrid to quickly migrate Exchange mailboxes to Office 365
+Use Minimal Hybrid to quickly migrate Exchange mailboxes to Microsoft 365 or Office 365

-You can use the minimal hybrid, also known as express migration, option in the Exchange Hybrid Configuration Wizard to migrate the contents of user mailboxes to Office 365 over a course of couple of weeks or less.
+You can use the minimal hybrid, also known as express migration, option in the Exchange Hybrid Configuration Wizard to migrate the contents of user mailboxes to Microsoft 365 or Office 365 over a course of couple of weeks or less.

 Use minimal hybrid to migrate emails if you: